htsx/CSC_400/README.md

 - Deep Learning-Based Sentiment Analysis

-To evaluate these techniques, a semi-supervised labeled dataset is created using a hybrid labeling approach (rule-based + lexicon-based methods) followed by pseudo-labeling.
+To evaluate these techniques, a hybrid labeled dataset is created using a hybrid labeling approach (rule-based + lexicon-based methods) followed by pseudo-labeling with .
 This dataset is not used for training, but solely for evaluating the performance of each technique.
 Evaluation is based on four key metrics: F1-score, Accuracy, Precision, and Recall.

 The results, visualizations, and sample reviews are displayed through a Flask-based dashboard.